google/rappor/doc/data-flow.md

 We're simulating an environment where there are many RAPPOR clients, and a single server does the RAPPOR analysis on the accumulated data.

-The `client` has an integer ID, and the `true_value` is the real value that is reported.
-This value should **not** be sent over the network because we wish to preserve the client's privacy.
+The `client` is represented by an integer ID.
+The `true_value` should **not** be sent over the network because we wish to preserve the client's privacy.

 2. RAPPOR Reporting
 -------------------

 The `tests/rappor_sim.py` tool uses the Python client library (`client/python/rappor.py`) to obscure the `v1` .. `vN` strings.
-We want to be able to infer the distribution of these strings over the entire population, but we don't want to know any individual values.
+We want to infer the distribution of these strings over the entire population, but we don't want to know any individual values.

 After the RAPPOR transformation, we get another CSV file with 700,000 rows.
 Each client is assigned a cohort.